 Even if you haven’t had much luck with plants in the past, you can experience success with a small office “garden.”
-The first step to success with any office plants begins with proper plant selection.
+The first step to success with any office vegetation begins with proper selection.

 You’ll need to take lighting, space, your schedule and the temperature of your office into account.
-In this article, we will discuss some of the best office plants and provide tips to help you keep healthy, happy desk plants.
+In this article, we will discuss some of the best office plants and provide tips to help you.
 Read on to learn more.

 What Are The Best Office Plants For Beginners?

 There are many excellent choices in office plants.
-Once you have a good understanding of the type of environment, you can provide, selecting an appropriate plant (or plants) to brighten your space will be easier.
+Once you have a good understanding of the type of environment, you can provide, selecting appropriate plants to brighten your space will be easier.

-If you are a beginner, with limited space, here are four of the best, easy-care office plants:
+If you are a beginner, with limited space, here are four of the best common office plants: